Call 1-877-399-1250 any time to discuss treatment options

 Sulfonylureas are intended to stimulate the pancreas to release more insulin and encourage the muscles and liver to use more sugar.

-Although often used as the sole diabetes medication, they can also be taken with other diabetes drugs (such as metformin or a thiazolidinedione), or taken in conjuction with insulin injections.
+Although often used as the sole diabetes medication, sulfonylureas can also be taken with other diabetes drugs (such as metformin or a thiazolidinedione), or taken in conjuction with insulin injections.

 Your recommended dosage may be anything from one to three times per day, and exact dosage will vary depending on your personal circumstances.
 In order to optimise their control of blood sugar levels, these drugs are usually taken 20 minutes before eating.